1shtandon/Wordle-Solver/README.md

 And.....  ✨Magic ✨    happens   !!!

-After certain guesses, the list helps you to take the best guess.
+The list helps you to take the best guess.

 [Link to all five letter words](https://meaningpedia.com/5-letter-words?show=all)